Red and Grey Squirrel Licensing

 - Any mechanically propelled vehicle

-If you are trapping grey squirrels in an area where red squirrels are present, you must take steps to ensure that red squirrels are not inadvertently trapped, and take appropriate bio-security measures to prevent the spread of disease from grey squirrels to reds.
+If you are trapping grey squirrels in an area where red squirrels are present, you must only use live traps.
+You must not trap red squirrels by mistake.